Community Wellness in Action

-Community partners, schools, local businesses and other key stakeholders from across Hamilton County are joining forces to implement evidence-based strategies that promote physical activity, healthy eating and reduced tobacco use and exposure to second-hand smoke – all lifestyle behaviors associated with obesity, heart disease, diabetes and other chronic diseases.
-The We THRIVE!sm initiative is building a solid foundation for sustainable changes by addressing policy, systems and environmental change.
+Community partners, schools, local businesses and other key stakeholders from across Hamilton County are joining forces to implement evidence-based strategies that promote physical activity, healthy eating and reduced tobacco use and exposure to second-hand smoke – all lifestyle behaviors associated with obesity, heart disease, type 2 diabetes and other chronic diseases.
+The We THRIVE! initiative is building a solid foundation for sustainable changes by addressing policy, systems and environmental change.

 - Providing access to healthy food options through school-based competitive foods policy change, community garden development and fresh markets.

 - Developing shared-use agreements for physical activity sites, such as in schools, YMCA locations and faith-based community locations.

 - Creating policies to support 30 minutes of daily physical activity in after-school programs.

 - Adopting tobacco-free policies to include outdoor venues, such as community parks and playgrounds.